Extensive tip-splitting of injected organic liquid into an aqueous viscoelastic fluid: Experimental system

-The Hele--Shaw cell was filled with approximately 10 mL of the outer fluid and stored for 24 h before the experiment.
-The inner fluid was then injected from the center of the upper plate (Fig.~\ref{fig:1}(b)).
-To prevent the inner fluid leaking from the inlet, a Luer fitting (ISIS Co., Ltd.) was fixed at the center of the upper plate.
-A syringe pump (CXF1010; ISIS Co., Ltd.) was used to inject the inner fluid at a fixed injection rate $Q$.
-The injection was conducted using a stepping motor to guarantee the accuracy of $Q$.
-We used a glass syringe (Tsubasa Industry Co., Ltd.) and a nylon tube (Nihon Pisco Co., Ltd.; diameter 2.5 mm) to ensure the high compliance of the injection environment and the fixed $Q$ during the injection. $Q$ was varied from 0.1--9.0 mL/min.
-The pattern dynamics were recorded from the bottom of the cell using a digital video camera and analyzed using the Image J software \cite{imagej}.
+The Hele--Shaw cell was filled with approximately 10 mL of the outer fluid and stored for { 3 h} before the experiment.
+Then, the inner fluid was injected from the center of the upper plate (Fig.~\ref{fig:1}(b)).
+A syringe pump (CXF1010; ISIS Co., Ltd.) was used to inject the inner fluid at a nominally constant injection rate $Q$.
+We used a glass syringe (Tsubasa Industry Co., Ltd.) and a nylon tube (Nihon Pisco Co., Ltd.; diameter 2.5 mm) to ensure the high rigidity of the injection environment. $Q$ was varied from 1.0--9.0 mL/min.
+The pattern dynamics were recorded from the bottom of the cell using a digital video camera { (DMK37BUX273, The Imaging Source) at 16 bit and 30 Hz} and analyzed using the Image J software~\cite{imagej}.